 For the best value, we think the 2.0i Premium is the right choice for most buyers.
 EyeSight is a worthwhile option which can be had on all trims except for those equipped with the manual transmission.

-The plug-in hybrid version is based on the Limited trim and comes more richly equipped with a power driver's seat, leather seats, a color display on top of the dashboard, keyless access, and automatic climate control.
+The plug-in hybrid version is based on the Limited trim and comes more richly equipped with a power driver's seat, leather seats, a color display on top of the dashboard, and keyless access.

 Notable changes: